eyeseast/pod-migration/README.md

 Tags: Stored as a string of comma-separated IDs.
 For example, "100030,100077,100078".
 This is gross, but it also means there's no join table to find.

 Versions: Article types use same-table versioning, so we only want the highest version number.
 I've solved this on the Python side, by grouping by ID and yielding the article with the highest version number.

+Issues and Themes:

+Articles are part of an issue (Spring 2008, for example) and also filed under a theme (Summer 2007 - Islam: Reporting in Context and With Complexity).

+But articles aren't directly connected to issues in the database, just themes.
+Themes are in turn foreign keyed to issues.
+I guess this was a many-to-many relationship, from articles to issues, through themes, or maybe a tree model.
+So we need to reverse this.